Skip to main content

 The GARR Certification Service provides free digital certificates, both personal and server types, to all institutions connected to the GARR network.

-These certificates are issued by the Certification Authority Sectigo through the GEANT Trusted Certificate Service
+The certificates are issued by the Certification Authority HARICA through the GEANT Trusted Certificate Service

 statistics